danielhaake/covid19-monitor-germany/README.md

 * reported deaths of last day
 * R0 of last day
 * figures of last 7 days
-* new reported deaths by reporting date (start of illness, alternatively reporting date)
+* new reported deaths by reporting date (start of illness, alternativeliy reporting date)
 * delay in reporting between public health departments and the RKI

 #### Corona Cases
 * cases reported by RKI
-* total reported cases by reference date (start of illness, alternatively reporting date)
+* total reported cases by reference date (start of illness, alternativeliy reporting date)
 * deaths reported by RKI
-* total reported deaths by reference date (start of illness, alternatively reporting date)
+* total reported deaths by reference date (start of illness, alternativeliy reporting date)
 * R0 and daily proportional change
 * 7 day incidence
 * Number of PCR tests